Configuring OIDC-based SSO

 • OneLogin

-• PingIdentity
+• PingFederate

 Customer requirements

-Enabling SSO for your single tenant AI Hub environment involves working closely with your AI Hub support team.
+Enabling SSO for your single tenant AI Hub environment involves working closely with your support team.
 Your support team performs the configuration steps on the AI Hub side, but it’s your responsibility to review this documentation and ensure the following customer requirements are met:

 IdP configuration requirements